rezacsedu/DeepHateExplainer/README.md

 ## Results
 Evaluations against machine learning~(linear and tree-based models) and deep neural networks (i.e., CNN, Bi-LSTM, and Conv-LSTM with word embeddings) baselines yield F1 scores of 84%, 90%, 88%, and 88%, for political, personal, geopolitical, and religious hates, respectively, outperforming both ML and DNN baselines.

-## Data collections
+## Data collections and annotation process
 We extend the Bengali Hate Speech Dataset ((https://github.com/rezacsedu/Bengali-Hate-Speech-Dataset)) with additional 3,000 labelled samples.
 The Bengali Hate Speech Dataset categorized into political, personal, geopolitical, religious, and gender abusive hates.
 However, our empirical study and linguist analysis observe that distinguishing personal from gender abusive hate is often not straightforward, as they often semantically overlap.
 To justify this, our study observes that distinguishing personal hates from gender abusive hates was very challenging.
 Often statements that express hatred statement towards a person commonly used Benglai words that are directed mostly towards women.
+Therrefore, we treated the gender abusive hate statements as personal hate, followed by categorizing the samples into political, personal, geopolitical, and religious hate.

-Therefore, ww follow the bootstrap approach for the data collection, where specific types of texts containing common slurs and terms, either directed towards a specific person or entity or generalized towards a group, are only considered.
+During the data collection, we follow the bootstrap approach for the data collection, where specific types of texts containing common slurs and terms, either directed towards a specific person or entity or generalized towards a group, are only considered.
 Texts were collected from Facebook, YouTube comments, and newspapers.
-We categorize the samples into political, personal, geopolitical, and religious hate.
+Three annotators - a linguist, a native Bengali speaker, and an NLP researcher participated in the annotation process.
+To reduce possible bias, unbiased contents are supplied to the annotators and each label was assigned based on a majority voting on the annotator's independent opinions.
+To evaluate the quality of the annotations and to ensure the decision based on the criteria of the objective, we measure inter-annotator agreement w.r.t Cohen's Kappa statistic.

 ## Data availability
 We made publicly available this dataset (https://github.com/rezacsedu/Bengali-Hate-Speech-Dataset), but only for research purposes.
 So, if you use the code of this repository in your research, please consider citing the folowing papers: